Future Seating to Introduce Revolutionary Office and Gaming Technology at CES 2021

 - "The Future of Gaming"

 - Tuesday, Jan.
 12, at 12:15pm ET, panelists include Tony Mazlish, CEO of Future Seating; Dr. Lindsey Migliore; Sundance DiGiovanni, Chief Strategy Officer at Vindex and CEO, co-founder of Major League Gaming; Ty Stover, Talent Manager at EA Sports; WNBA Champion Aerial Powers.
-Matt Hillman, partner at Zoned Gaming, will participate as the moderato
+Matt Hillman, partner at Zoned Gaming, will participate as the moderator.

 - "Home Office Revolution & Traditional Office Evolution"